MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/run-time-error-13-type-mismatch.md

 ## Resolution

-ResolutionRun the FRxReg.exe located in the FRx directory.
+Run the FRxReg.exe located in the FRx directory.
 For additional information, see [How to register a .dll file](https://support.microsoft.com/help/844592/how-to-register-a-dll-file).